Informfully/Documentation/docs/source/experiment.rst

 On the right, the name can be changed by editing the text field and clicking the ``SAVE CHANGES``-button.

 The initial experiment status is ``DESIGN``.
-In this stage, the administrator can add users, change the surveys and experiment with the setup.
+In this stage, the administrator can add users, change the surveys, and experiment with the setup.
 Once the status is switched to ``LAUNCHED`` by clicking the button, the settings of the experiment are locked to preserve the integrity of the results.

 Select or deselect an experiment by clicking on the large button on the left.